Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future

+Secondly, the performance of the proposed cellular evolutionary multitasking solver is compared to that of other multitasking algorithms, rendering a superior performance.
+However, and most importantly, the performance of all multitasking methods considered in the study is compared against single-objective optimization algorithms suited for multimodal optimization that have ranked high in competitions on multimodal optimization held so far.
+This last experiment reveals that multitasking methods fail to perform competitively when they are compared to approaches designed specifically for multimodal optimization.
+In conclusion: advances in evolutionary multitasking are of no practical impact if the exploitation of the synergies among tasks is outgained by more efficient and outperforming single-task solvers.
+Fair comparisons must be made against representative solvers from the state-of-the-art of the optimization problems tackled by the multitasking method.}

 Furthermore, experiments held over multitasking environments should consider quantitative measures beyond fitness value statistics.
 One of the reasons to opt for a joint optimization of several tasks at the same time is to reduce the computational effort of the search for their solutions.
 This implies either a lower number of function evaluations needed for discovering solutions of a given level of quality or, alternatively, better solutions found under the same computational budget.